python-useful-helpers/exec-helpers/doc/source/SSHClient.rst

         .. versionchanged:: 6.0.0 private_keys is deprecated
         .. versionchanged:: 7.0.0 private_keys is removed
         .. versionchanged:: 7.0.0 keepalive_mode is removed
+        .. versionchanged:: 7.4.0 return of keepalive_mode to prevent mix with keepalive period.
+Default is `False`

     .. py:attribute:: log_mask_re